iiasa/message_ix/message_ix/tools/lp_diag/Readme.rst

 The rule of thumb says: the maximum and minimum orders of magnitudes of the LP matrix coefficients passed to optimization should differ by at most four.
-``lpDiag`` helps to achieve such a goal by providing info on outliers.
+``LPdiag`` helps to achieve such a goal by providing info on outliers.
 Such info can be used e.g., for:

 - reconsideration of measurement units of the corresponding variables